 Leading up to the November 2018 mid-term elections, I perceived a see-saw of progressive hope and fear.
 Hope among us that the Democrats could actually take both houses of Congress.
 And fear of a backlash of the kind that’s Trump election had so unexpectedly brought in the ’16 election – fear of another election night surprise catastrophe, leaving Trumpist Republicans in charge of the whole government.
 I felt sickened by Kavanaugh’s bludgeoning of Blasey-Ford – what a heroic woman, not to mention the Senate then approving him for life on the Supreme Court.

 In the mix between hope and fear, the 2018 mid-term elections seemed half-a-loaf.
 The Democrats still stood for that shredded imagined collective America, America as a nation across class and race, at least potentially and in principle.
 But they seemed just an upstart force against Trump’s Leviathan Thugs.

 Looking back, against all progressive odds, Trump’s bullying mushroomed pretty consistently for two-and-a-half years, from late spring 2016 through November 2018.
 Even the mid-term elections did not by themselves ensure that Dems could really assert themselves against executive plus senatorial plus judicial power.
-But the way Pelosi played it effected a structural check on his power.
-And at least for a spell, the country’s political fulcrum tilted in an alternate direction.
+But the way Pelosi played it did effect a structural check on his power.
+And at least for a spell, the country’s political fulcrum tilted an alternate direction.

 Today in Congressional hearings was the exposé of Trump’s presidential cesspool by Cohen.
 On the same day, Trump walked away failed from North Korea.
 In response, the Republicans merely doubled down.